sudhakara-ambati/file-organiser/README.md

 - You can also change the directory structure by modifying the statements in the `elif`s.

 ## TODO
+- Currently needs to be manually run every time for organisation to occur.
+  - Find and add to instructions way to run as a background process/service/daemon.
 - Currently requires manual creation of directory structure, otherwise creates blank file and does not work.
   - Implement automatically created directory structure using `try`/`except`, `if` statement, and `os.mkdir()`.
   - This will also mitigate the need for the `.keep` files in the directory that we currently need for Git to function correctly.